vdelariva/TrainScheduler/README.md

 **Description:**

 The purpose of this assignment was to create a train schedule.
 The minimim capbilities include:
-  * When adding trains, administrators should be able to submit the following:
+  * When adding trains, administrators are be able to submit the following:
     * Train Name
     * Destination
     * First Train Time -- in military time